tantk/unocard/README.md

 * Game logic is not implemented

-* Player name cannot be customized , to be fixed by in html by moving the text box away from the nav to section

 * Create game page and join game page is seperated, does not really feel like a single page application, to be combined in the future.

 * Javascript is very messy